go-task/task/docs/docs/usage.md

     interactive: true
 ```

-If you still have problem running an interactive app through Task, please open
+If you still have problems running an interactive app through Task, please open
 an issue about it.

 ## Short task syntax